AbsaOSS/cobrix/README.md

 ## Changelog
 - #### 2.4.8 (to be released soon).
+   - [#324](https://github.com/AbsaOSS/cobrix/issues/324) Allow removing of FILLERs from AST when parsing using 'parseSimple()'.
+The signature of the method has changed.
+The boolean arguments now reflect more clearly what they do.
    - [#466](https://github.com/AbsaOSS/cobrix/issues/466) Added `maxElements` and `minElements` to Spark schema metadata for array fields created from fields with `OCCURS`.
 This allows knowing the maximum number of elements in arrays when flattening the schema.